banskt/nygc-notes/README.md

-# nygc-notes
+# Lab Notes
-A daily lab notebook to catch all for NYGC projects
+My lab notebook to document daily work at the NYGC.
+It is a simple catch all for all miscellaneous discussions, ideas and scripts.